Swistek92/badreamshop/README.md

-it contains components such as a shopping cart, a search engine (by name and category), a list of items, created using javascript react reactrouter bootstrap scss
+it contains components such as a shopping cart, a search engine (by name and category), a list of items, created using javascript/typescript react reactrouter bootstrap scss